Protein Electrophoresis by Immunofixation Blood Test

 Frequently Asked Questions (FAQs)

-A laboratory test that separates and identifies proteins in the blood.
+A laboratory test used to identify and quantify specific proteins in the blood.

-To diagnose and monitor conditions such as multiple myeloma and other plasma cell disorders.
+To diagnose and monitor conditions such as multiple myeloma, lymphoma, and other plasma cell disorders.

 A blood sample, typically collected from a vein in the arm.

-Risks are minimal and may include bruising or bleeding at the needle site.
+Risks are generally minimal and may include bleeding, bruising, or infection at the needle site.

-Can the test be used to monitor treatment effectiveness?
+Is this test used to monitor treatment effectiveness?

-Yes, it can be used to monitor response to treatment and detect relapse.
+Yes, it can be used to monitor response to treatment and detect potential relapse.

 If you have any feedback, please get in touch.